 Each unit of government receiving CARES act funding took a different approach to transferring and allocating funds.
 One common method we saw was funds being sent directly to counties based on their population.
 From there, the county determined how to divide funding, often based on specific requests from other local governments within its jurisdiction.

-Important links for local governments
+Important links for local government

 - Maximum allocation of CARES Act funding by state